codecrafters-io/oci-image-executor/README.md

 Executes an [OCI image](https://github.com/opencontainers/image-spec) using [Firecracker](https://github.com/firecracker-microvm/firecracker).

-Logs from the executed process are sent to stdout.
+Logs from the executed process (both stdout and stderr) are sent to stdout.
 Logs from the executor itself are sent to stderr.
 The exit code matches that of the process.

 # Interface